 “I’ve always loved sharks and decided to get a tattoo of one after I started diving.
 I got this tattoo from a friend of mine in Edwardsville, IL.
 I told him I wanted a shark that looked like it was coming around a coral head when I had on a tank top shirt.
 His name is Travis and he’s known in our area as one of the best tattoo artist.
 He came up with this tattoo design so a few years later I had him add some divers to the tattoo.
 My wife and I enjoy traveling the world, diving, and meeting new friends and seeing sharks. ”

 Neil was the manager of the Waidroka Resort on the island of Viti Levu, Fiji, he is now in South Africa..
-He got the tat as a sign of his commitment to conservation of sharks in Fiji and throughtout the Pacific.
+He got the tat as a sign of his commitment to conservation of sharks in Fiji and throughout the Pacific.
 It is a representation of the Fijian shark-god Dakuwaqa ( spoken as Dakuanga).
 Dakuwaqa was greatly respected by fishermen because he protected them from any danger at sea.
 He gave the people everything they needed from the sea, but he also punished those who did not respect his gifts and wasted his resources.

 Patrick is a french diver who was aboard a charter to Guadalupe in 2011.
 He got his tattoo on the island of Huahini in French Polynesia.
-He told me that the tatoo artist required him to sit for two 3-hour interviews before he came up with the design.
-The artist had one side of his body completely covered in tribal tatoos and the other half without any ink.
+He told me that the tattoo artist required him to sit for two 3-hour interviews before he came up with the design.
+The artist had one side of his body completely covered in tribal tattoos and the other half without any ink.
 To the artist it signified that he had one foot in the tribal culture and the other in modern Polynesia.
-Patrick’s tatoo was laid down using the “old style” without use of a mechanical needle.
+Patrick’s tattoo was laid down using the “old style” without use of a mechanical needle.
 If you click on the right image to enlarge it the large star represents water and the stylized bird above the shark represents air.
 The three smaller stars are Patrick’s three daughters.
 The shark has a diety’s spirit inside.

 Shane’s family owns the oldest dive shop in Denver, Colorado.
 He is the shop’s general manager.
 Shane got the large Hammerhead Shark tattoo on his torso because hammers are his favorite species of shark.
-He actually had the tattoo applied at a Denver ink parlor before he had seen his first Hammerhead.
+He actually had the tattoo applied at a Denver ink parlour before he had seen his first Hammerhead.
 He later then got a mechanical shark tattoo applied to his left forearm.
 I met Shane aboard the Sea Escape during a White Shark trip to Guadalupe Island in August of 2009.

 Fernando Aguilar Jr: